jrocia/AltoroMutual-Dockerfile/README.md

 # AltoroMutual Dockerfile
-It is a Dockerfile to run Altoro Mutual in a container
+It is a Dockerfile to run Altoro Mutual inside a container

 ```Dockerfile
 FROM tomcat:7.0.109-jdk8-openjdk